PAYMENT FOR THE FALL 2016 SEMESTER IS DUE NOW

-However, due to the many financial issues WVU students have faced this summer, including students affected by recent flooding in the southern region of the state, a late payment fee will not be assessed in August.
+However, due to the many financial issues WVU students have faced this summer, including students affected by recent flooding in the southern region of the state, a late payment fee will not be assessed until September 2.
 We are working to help these students by reviewing their financial aid eligibility based on the family’s current financial situation.
 Students impacted by the flooding who would like their aid eligibility reevaluated can submit a Review of Financial Hardship Due to Natural Disaster.

 Important notice for students regarding a change in fall 2016 semester billing policies: